Howard Gordon

-Howard Gordon (born March 31, 1961) is an American television writer and producer.
+Howard Gordon (born March 31, 1961) is an American screenwriter and producer.

 He is well known for his work on the Fox action series 24 alongside the Showtime thriller Homeland, which he co-developed with Alex Gansa and Gideon Raff, and for the FX political drama Tyrant, which he co-developed with Craig Wright.
 He also produced the NBC science fiction thriller Awake.